Pratik-Priyansh/Donor-for-NGOs/README.md

 Bootstrap: Utilized for responsive design and pre-designed UI components.
 JavaScript: Implemented for interactive features and dynamic functionality.
 Nodejs: A JavaScript runtime used for server-side scripting.
-Expressjs: A web application framework for Node.js, providing robust routing and middleware capabilities.
+Expressjs: A web application framework for Nodejs, providing robust routing and middleware capabilities.
 Mongoose: An Object Data Modeling (ODM) library for MongoDB and Nodejs, facilitating the interaction with the database.
 Authentication: Integrated authentication mechanisms to secure user accounts and data. added .gitignore